grommunio/grommunio-documentation/admin/administration.rst

 - Name (required): Name of the organization
 - Description: Detailed description of the organization
+- Domains: Domains which are part of this organization

 Click `Add` to confirm or `Cancel` to cancel.